zindorsky/zindosteg-ruby/README.md

 #  (3) the carrier file has been corrupted or tampered with
 # then a "RuntimeError (HMAC verification failure.)" exception will be thrown.

+# Shortcuts
+# Insert a payload file into a carrier file in one line:
+::Zindosteg.insert(carrier_path, password, payload_path)

+# Extract a payload from a carrier in one line:
+::Zindosteg.extract(carrier_path, password, payload_path)
 ```

 ## Development